Jadael/TMT/misc/spellbook.md

 - **Autoscroll:** When not in editing mode, the text field autoscrolls to keep the currently "playing" step centered, so you can see what the sequence is doing as it plays.
 - **Scrolling**: While in editing mode, you can scroll up and down using the mouse wheel, or in any direction by moving the text cursor until it touches the edge of the viewport.

+# Appendix

-#### Basics of VCV Rack
+## Basics of VCV Rack

 VCV Rack is virtual modular synthesizer platform for Windows/Mac/Linux that simulates Eurorack modules, in addition to original modules that go beyond hardware.
-You place modules on a grid, interact with their knobs, sliders, and buttons with your mouse, and connect their input and output jacks with virtual cables to create synth patch just like a physical eurorack.
+You place modules on a grid, interact with their knobs, sliders, and buttons with your mouse, and connect their input and output jacks with virtual cables to create synth patches just like a physical eurorack.

 Spellbook is a module for VCV Rack, and RhythML was designed with VCV Rack, and modular synthesis in general, in mind.

-All signals in VCV Rack are virtual voltages, but they can classified roughly into a few categories:
+All signals in VCV Rack are virtual voltages (really just "a number", a fact which many modules in T's Musical Tools play with), but they can roughly classified into:

 - Audio signals are audible if played through your speakers.
 They contain audio-rate frequencies typically between 20Hz to 20kHz.
-CV (control voltage) signals can modulate parameters of other modules.
+- CV (control voltage) signals can modulate parameters of other modules.
 For example, an LFO (low-frequency oscillator) can oscillate the pitch of a VCO (voltage-controlled oscillator) or the volume level of a VCA (voltage-controlled amplifier).
 - 1v/oct (1 volt per octave) signals are CV signals that represent a pitch or note.
 In this standard, an increase of 1V increases the pitch by 1 octave.
 Since there are 12 semitones in an octave, an increase of 1/12v increases the pitch by 1 semitone.
 - Gate signals are treated like an on/off signal.
+A "low" signal represents "off", and a "high" voltage represents "on".
+  - Typically you would send 0v for low, and 5v-10v for high.
+The standard in VCV Rack is to accept 1v or more as "high", and send 10v by default, which lets you route gates directly into a VCA and treat that VCA as a Voltage Controlled Gate (for example).
-0v represents "off", and a positive voltage (typically 10v, but some modules define ">5v" or ">1v") represents "on".
-For example, the core MIDI module outputs a pitch signal and gate signal when a key is pressed, which can be sent to the pitch CV of an oscillator, and the trigger of an evelope generator, respectively.
+  - For example, the core MIDI module outputs a separate pitch signal and gate signal when a key is pressed, which could be sent to the pitch CV of an oscillator, and the trigger/gate of an envelope generator, respectively.
-- Trigger signals are very short gates (usually around 1 millisecond), typically used for cases where the "length" of the gate is meaningless, like a drum trigger, or a clock pulse.
+- Trigger signals are very short gates (usually around 1 millisecond), typically used for cases where the "length" of the gate is unimportant, like a drum trigger, or a clock pulse, though many modules freely accept either gates or triggers in many use cases no problem.
-- Clock pulses are triggers played at a steady tempo, in order to set the musical timing of your patch.
-Anything that sends a steady pulse can become a clock, such as an square wave LFO.
+- Clock pulses are gates or triggers played at a steady tempo, in order to set musical timing.
+Anything that sends a steady pulse can become a clock, such as an square wave LFO, or you could use a dedicated clock module with features such as creating multiple related clocks or aligning to traditional time signatures.
+- Other: Some patches might intentionally "misuse" signals, or define their own specific uses within parts of the patch, etc.

 Signals can be connected from module to module via patch cables.
 It doesn’t matter what type of signal a cable carries—you can connect any output to any input.

-##### Polyphonic Cables
+## Polyphonic Cables

 In VCV Rack, "polyphonic cables" refers to the ability of a single cable to carry multiple voltages simultaneously.
-This might be multiple pitches, in the traditional sense of "polyphony", but reall it's just ANY set of multiple voltages in one cable.
+This could be multiple pitches, in the traditional sense of "polyphony", but really it can be ANY set of voltages in one cable.
 This is a powerful feature that allows for complex patches with fewer visible connections.

 - A polyphonic cable in VCV Rack can carry up to 16 separate channels of voltage.
 - Polyphonic cables appear thicker than monophonic cables in the interface.
 - Each channel in a polyphonic cable is its own independent voltage, like a regular (monophonic) cable, and modules might process them in parallel, in sequence, or use them in other ways.
+  - If sent to a monophonic module, they usually read only the first channel, but polyphonic modules can do all sorts of things with the extra channels.